pioneer-dsl-2018/project/README.md

 ```
 $ pip3 install lark-parser
+$ pip3 install SchemDraw
 ```

 After the packages are installed, download these files and put them in a place to run.
 In the ```code``` directory, type this:

 ```
-python3 parser.py
+$ python3 parser.py
 ```

-You should see a file called "output.png generated in the dirctory and something like this printed out
+You should see a file called "output.png" generated in the dirctory and something like this printed out in the terminal
 ```
 sentence
   verb	connect